 We continue to the stunning Trossachs National Park and we stop on the banks of Loch Lomond, in a quaint town named Balloch.
 Here we can enjoy a walk along the banks of the loch or a cruise on its pristine waters.

-We travel eastwards and before we return to Edinburgh, we make one last stop at the Kelpies, the 30 metre high horsehead sculptures designed by sculptor Andy Scott completed in October 2013.
+We travel eastwards and before we return to Edinburgh, we make one last stop in Stirling.
+On the way back home you'll see the Kelpies, the 30 metre high horsehead sculptures designed by sculptor Andy Scott completed in October 2013.

 We will be taking a lunch break and there will always be a cafe or shops for you to buy lunch or just bring a packed lunch.